Giro del Veneto

 The Giro del Veneto is a semi classic European bicycle race held in the region of Veneto, Italy.
-The race is a 1.1 event on the UCI Europe Tour.
+Since 2023, the race has been on the UCI ProSeries calendar, having previously been a 1.1 event on the UCI Europe Tour.

 In 2012 the race merged with another Italian classic, Coppa Placci, after some financial problems, and was held under the name "Giro Del Veneto – Coppa Placci".
 It was to be the last edition for 9 years.
 In 2021, after a hiatus of 9 years, the race returned under its original name "Giro del Veneto".